Mubbyrex/aws-bootcamp-cruddur-2023/journal/week1.md

 more imformation about how to use SYNK can be found at this [link](https://docs.snyk.io/)

 ### Write a Flask Backend Endpoint for Notifications
-I was able to implement notifivation functionality on my Cruddur I created a new GET path in my OpenAPI yaml file
+I was able to implement notification functionality on my Cruddur app I  created a new GET path in my OpenAPI yaml file

 ![openAPI](/assets/openAPI-notification.jpg)

-then I created a Route in my backend app.py file and also a mock response
+then I created a Route in my backend app.py file and also a mock response data

 ![openAPI](/assets/notification-api.jpg)